david-wb/bert-text-summarizer/README.md

 This outputs a tf-record file named `cnndm_train.tfrec` by default.

-Leaving out `--max-examples` it will process the entire CNN/DM training set much may take >1 hours to complete.
+Leaving out `--max-examples` it will process the entire CNN/DM training set which may take >1 hours to complete.

 ### Train the model